LuisFilipePedroso/Design-Pattern/ObserverPattern/readme.md

 ## 👨🏻‍🔧 Technologies

-To implement this problem, was used Typescript.
+To resolve this problem, was used Typescript.

 ## 📝 Explation of the code